-We are following the latest guidelines from the Centers for Medicare & Medicaid Services as well as other national and state agencies, which were put in place March 14 to protect those over 60 years old.
+We continue to consult the latest guidelines from the Centers for Medicare & Medicaid Services, national and state agencies, and other pertinent medical consultative sources to best protect Touchmark residents.
 As a result, only essential individuals are allowed into our communities.
-Essential individuals are defined as Touchmark staff, emergency personnel (police/fire), health care/other workers supporting residents, and selective family members with loved ones in end-of-life stages.
+Essential individuals are defined as Touchmark staff, emergency personnel (police/fire), health care/other medical workers supporting residents, and selective family members with loved ones in end-of-life stages on a case-by-case basis.
+Specific vendors with proper safety training may enter and provide essential services, but we continue to restrict access to other vendors and nonessential persons.

 The Full Life Continues